How to Choose the Right Moving Service for a Smooth, Stress‑Free Move

 1. Match the Manufacturer’s Specs

 Every mini split model is engineered for specific line diameters.
-Using undersized or oversized tubing disrupts refrigerant balance and voids warranties. refrigerant line set
+Using undersized or oversized tubing disrupts refrigerant balance and voids warranties. lineset sizes

 2. Consider the Distance